Designers see it as crucial. Site owners want to fill it up with anything they can find. You might wonder what I am talking about. It’s whitespace!

 A designer’s perspective

 As a designer, you work towards creating a great user experience for your viewers.
-You’re also aiming to build a great site for your clients.
+You’re also aiming to build a great site for your clients, whether they are startups or larger companies.

 By using white space effectively, your readers will have a great experience.
 This will keep them visiting your site in order to learn more.